BillyAyiera/News-Portal/README.md

  ``` bash
 gradle run
  ```
-navigate to localhost:4567 to view the website.
+7. Navigate to localhost:4567 to view the website.

 ### Database;
 ~ psql <br>